• Skip to primary navigation

 Here is some of what I typically pack for “first-aid”:

-• Oil of oregano and garlic supplements (not shown) for bug protection
+• Designs for Health Oil of Oregano * and garlic supplements (not shown) for bug protection

-• GABA Calm for anxiety.
+• Source Naturals GABA Calm for tension and anxiety.
 I didn’t use it/need it this trip but after my scary plane ride last year leading to vagus nerve issues, I’ve decided to always have some on hand when flying

 • Boiron Cold Calm, one of my favorite homeopathic cold remedies